Ballot petition nixed for ‘Law and Order’ actress Diane Neal

 KINGSTON, N.Y. — It looks like curtains for “Law and Order” actress Diane Neal in her bid for a new role as congresswoman from a sprawling upstate New York district.

-Neal tells the Times Herald-Record Friday she’s confident she’ll succeed in appealing the decision to the state Supreme Court.
+Neal said Friday that the board is doing the bidding of the Democratic Congressional Campaign Committee.
+She says she’s confident she’ll succeed in her appeal to the state Supreme Court.

 Democrat Antonio Delgado is challenging incumbent Republican Rep. John Faso to represent the district north of the New York City metro area.